mattthughes/premier-quiz/README.md

 - Fixed an issue with raffle showing at the beginning of the quiz, to fix this I added classlist hide to the hide instructions function, added the show class to the raffle end function to fix this issue.
 - Fixed an issue regarding the result screen not showing if the users score was 9 adding the less than or equal to symbol to the if statement to fix this issue.
 - Fixed an HTML issue regarding the favourite team input option by removing the required attribute.
-- Fixed radio button issue, by adjusting the value from easy questions the same as the label to decision orignally the user was able to select multiple options rather than just one this change fixed this issue.
+- Fixed an issue regarding the contact form by adding in the handle event function, originally the form could be submitted without filling in the correct information, which was not the original planned outcome, the handle event function fixed this by sending an alert to the user if the information hadnt been completed as required.
+Once all the inputs were filled out the submit button would add an event listener taking the user to the thank you message screen.

 -